manudelu/ws_uspace_control_room/README.md

 - Digital Twin synchronization: each real drone is mirrored in a photorealistic 3D environment
 - IoT-ready communication: MQTT protocol enables bi-directional data exchange with UAVs and external IoT devices

+With full MQTT and MAVLink integration, the system can support virtually any drone, from DJI enterprise models to custom UAVs, as long as the drone has a companion onboard computer publishing telemetry in the expected MQTT format.

 ## Unreal Engine Environment

 The Unreal Engine 5.4 environment is maintained in a separate repository, clone it somewhere on your machine: